How to Make LMs Strong Node Classifiers?: Method

 \subsection{Model complexity}

 \model consists of three parameterized modules: (1) a GNN $\psi$, (2) the semantic retriever $\phi$, and (3) the backbone LM $\theta$.
 Notably, $\psi$ and $\phi$ are lightweight, whose number of parameters is only $1/30$ to $1/3$ of the number of LM $\theta$ parameters.
-Compared to the SOTA InstructGLM~\cite{DBLP:journals/corr/abs-2308-07134}, \model has an additional module $\phi$, resulting in slightly more parameters, which are relatively minor.
-For training, the GNN $\psi$ can be trained independently, and the PPR scores can be precomputed.
+Compared to the SOTA InstructGLM~\cite{DBLP:journals/corr/abs-2308-07134}, \model has an additional module $\phi$, resulting in a slightly increased number of parameters.
+For training, the GNN $\psi$ can be pretrained, and the PPR scores can be precomputed.
 The training of $\theta$ relies on the retrieved text from $\phi$, while the training of $\phi$ requires $\tilde{p}_{\mathrm{LM}}(\cdot|t_{\mathrm{target}}, y_{\mathrm{target}})$, which is obtained through forward inference of $\theta$.
 Importantly, computational graphs (used for gradient computation) of $\theta$ and $\phi$ are \textbf{independent}.
 When training $\phi$, the stop gradient operator $\mathtt{sg}$ ensures $\theta$ has no gradient.
-As a result, the cost of backpropagation is similar to updating the LM $\theta$ and the semantic encoder $\phi$ separately.
+As a result, the cost of backpropagation is close to the sum of the cost for updating the LM $\theta$ and the semantic encoder $\phi$, separately.